Yan-Joyce-Tao/Yan-Joyce-Tao.github.io/index.md

 ## About Me

 Hello!
-I am a Ph.D. student in [Information Science](https://infosci.cornell.edu/) at Cornell University, working with [Prof. René F. Kizilcec](https://rene.kizilcec.com/) in the [Future of Learning Lab](https://learning.cis.cornell.edu/).
+I am a Ph.D. candidate in [Information Science](https://infosci.cornell.edu/) at Cornell University, working with [Prof. René F. Kizilcec](https://rene.kizilcec.com/) in the [Future of Learning Lab](https://learning.cis.cornell.edu/).
 My research sits at the intersection of education, data science, and human-computer interaction.
-I study technology use in education with a specific focus on **understanding and supporting educators**, in both K-12 and higher education contexts.
-Currently, I study 1) how educational technologies can provide actionable data analytics to inform teaching practices, 2) how educators respond to the integration of these tools (especially AI tools) into their relationships and interactions with students, and 3) how to better design these tools to support educators' day-to-day teaching.
+I explore how technology is used in educational settings, with a specific focus on **understanding and supporting educators** in both K-12 and higher education contexts.
+Currently, my work investigates

+1)  what challenges and dilemmas educators face when integrating educational technologies into their classrooms, such as how generative AI raises new questions about assessment validity, and

+2)  how educational technologies can provide actionable data analytics on student learning behaviors (e.g., procrastination on assignment completion, help-seeking with AI tools) to support educators’ decision making and teaching practices.

 Before coming to Cornell, I earned my Master of Science in Education from the [University of Pennsylvania](https://www.upenn.edu/), where I had the honor of being advised by [Prof. Ryan S. Baker](https://learninganalytics.upenn.edu/ryanbaker/).

 **Technical Skills.** I'm skilled in data analytics using R, and have experience using Python for large language model (LLM) algorithm auditing.
 I also have a background in C from a rigorous undergraduate course, though I'm currently less active with it.
 Additionally, I've worked with SQL and SPSS.

 ## News

+**July, 2025** I am a PhD candidate now!

-**Apr, 2025** "Investigating Systematic Variation in Academic Procrastination Behavior by Course, Assignment, and Student Characteristics" has been accepted to [Learning @ Scale 2025](https://learningatscale.acm.org/las2025/)!
+**Apr, 2025** "Investigating Systematic Variation in Academic Procrastination Behavior by Course, Assignment, and Student Characteristics" has been accepted to [Learning \@ Scale 2025](https://learningatscale.acm.org/las2025/)!
 See you in Palermo in July!

 **Sep, 2024** "Cultural Bias and Cultural Alignment of Large Language Models" has been accepted to PNAS Nexus.
 Check out the [Cornell news](https://news.cornell.edu/stories/2024/09/reducing-cultural-bias-ai-one-sentence) and the [full paper](https://doi.org/10.1093/pnasnexus/pgae346).